 We have world-leading research groups in areas such as database systems, information retrieval, speech recognition, information extraction and information management.
 This means you'll not only gain knowledge of the well-established fundamentals, but also the most current and advanced theories and techniques.

 The course focuses on core topics in information systems including information systems modelling, project management and the impact of information systems on organisations and society.
 These are complemented by practical skills in computer programming and the study of professional issues in computing.
-You can then tailor the course to your own interests by choosing from more specialised topics including those with a strong technical focus such as advanced programming and computer security and topics that focus on how information management can be used to benefit organisations through e-business and e-commerce and business intelligence.
+You can then tailor the course to your own interests by choosing from more specialised topics including those with a more technical focus such as database design and human-computer interaction, or topics that focus on how information management can be used to benefit organisations through digital business and business intelligence.

 If you have two or more years' relevant work experience in the information sector and wish to study for a higher degree, you may be interested in our Professional Enhancement programme.
 The programme is designed for people already in work who want to further their careers, and allows greater freedom in module choice in recognition of your existing expertise.

 CILIP accredited for the MSc and PG Diploma awards

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
 We are no longer offering unrestricted module choice.
 If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.